-For the individual controller, this means that storage tank charging is activated when the water temperature in the storage tank falls below the adjusted deactivation value of T = DHWtemperature + hysteresis.
-The forced charging of the storage tank does not take place when the DHW circuit is not activated at the beginning of the time-of-use set for the heating circuit(s).
+For the individual controller, this means that storage tank charging is activated when the water temperature in the storage tank falls below the adjusted deactivation value of T = DHW temperature + hysteresis.
+The forced charging of the storage tank does not take place when the DHW circuit is not used at the beginning of the time-of-use set for the heating circuit(s).

-This function is not available when a storage tank thermostat is used.
+Note: This function is not available when a storage tank thermostat is used.